-Seven issuers in six states require cost-sharing for or place impermissible limits on services associated with birth control.
+Limiting and imposing cost-sharing on services associated with birth control birth control.
 Two California issuers require cost-sharing for the physician office visits for injectable contraception and for diaphragm fitting procedures.
-69 An issuer in Alabama limits coverage of sterilization confirmation tests to two tests per lifetime.70 An issuer in South Dakota will only cover IUD placement and removal once every five years.71 The law does not allow these kinds of limitations.
+An issuer in Alabama limits coverage of sterilization confirmation tests to two tests per lifetime.
+An issuer in South Dakota will only cover IUD placement and removal once every five years.
+The law does not allow these kinds of limitations.